monishagopalan/monishagopalan.github.io/_posts/2024-01-01-credit-rating-forecast.md

 The function `data.describe()` gives statistical descriptions like `mean`, `min`, `max`, `percentiles` of the numerical financial indicators.
 Comparison of the mean to the median and examining the range between percentiles, there seems to be an indication of the presence of outliers.

 Features exhibit different scales, as evident from the magnitude of mean and standard deviation values.
 To ensure equal contribution from all features for machine learning algorithms, feature scaling is performed.
 The Min-Max scaling technique is applied to normalize the numerical values representing financial indicators.

+$x_{scaled} = \frac{x - x_{min}}{x_{max} - x_{min}}$

 For each column, the `MinMaxScaler` function from `sklearn.preprocessing` is used to transform the values into a standardized range between 0 and 1.
 The values are then multiplied by 1000, to amplify the scaled values.

 Additionally, a logarithmic transformation is applied to each value using the `np.log10` function, with a small constant (0.01) added to avoid issues with zero values.
 This dual transformation approach aims to normalize and potentially enhance the interpretability of the financial indicators in the dataset.